Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/requirements/use-case-descriptions.md

 - _As a Navy member, I would like to see the progress in which it is taking step-by-step so I can make sure it is going smoothly._

-  - After submitting the pre-print form, the page will change to the progress page.
+  - After submitting G-code file, the page will change to the progress page.
   - Depending on the amount of stage, Navy member will see green as in has passed, yellow as a warning, or red as an alert.
     - Green: Navy member does not have to do anything, this stage have passed.
     - Yellow: Navy member will have to decide to progress or not based on on Navy member's approval.